-\begin{theorem}[Completeness for $a_1$] If the the first agent in order $a_1$ is not occupying an SV and the number of unoccupied vertices in a graph is equal to or greater than the length of the longest corridor in $G$ then CGA-MAPF is guaranteed to bring $a_1$ agent to its goal. \end{theorem} {\bf Proof outline.} The \emph{CretateCorridor} procedure in CGA ensures that the main agent moves from one non-SV vertex to another along an optimal path to the goal.
+\begin{theorem}[Completeness for $a_1$] If the first agent in order $a_1$ is not occupying an SV and the number of unoccupied vertices in a graph is equal to or greater than the length of the longest corridor in $G$, then \cgamapf is guaranteed to bring $a_1$ agent to its goal. \end{theorem} {\bf Proof outline.} The \emph{CretateCorridor} procedure in CGA ensures that the main agent moves from one non-SV vertex to another along an optimal path to the goal.
 Due to Lemma~\ref{lem:compl}, \emph{FindEVs} together with \emph{EvacuateAndPush} will successfully evacuate the corridor connecting these two non-SV vertices.
-Consequently, after a finite number of steps the $a_1$ agent will reach its goal. $\square$
+Consequently, after a finite number of steps, the $a_1$ agent will reach its goal. $\square$

-\begin{theorem}[Reachability of CGA-MAPF] In CGA-MAPF, if the number of unoccupied vertices is larger than the longest corridor and the \emph{UpdateOrder} function ensures that every agent will eventually be first in order, then every agent is guaranteed to reach its next goal location in a finite amount of time. \end{theorem} {\bf Proof:} Following Theorem~\ref{theorem:compl-cga}, the agent with highest priority will reach its goal location in a finite amount of steps, as it applies CGA-MAPF without any restrictions. \emph{UpdateOrder} function assigns the lowest priority to agents that has reached their goals.
-Thus, eventually every agent will be the highest priority agent and reach its goal~\footnote{Note that, in contrast to the completeness property, reachability does not not guarantees that the agents will reach their goals simultaniously.}. $\square$
+\begin{theorem}[Reachability of \cgamapf] In \cgamapf, if the number of unoccupied vertices is larger than the longest corridor and the \emph{UpdateOrder} function ensures that every agent will eventually be first in order, then every agent is guaranteed to reach its next goal location in a finite amount of time. \end{theorem} {\bf Proof:} Following Theorem~\ref{theorem:compl-cga}, the agent with the highest priority will reach its goal location in a finite amount of steps, as it applies \cgamapf without any restrictions. \emph{UpdateOrder} function assigns the lowest priority to agents that have reached their goals.
+Thus, eventually, every agent will be the highest priority agent and reach its goal~\footnote{Note that, in contrast to the completeness property, reachability does not guarantee that the agents will reach their goals simultaneously.}. $\square$